'Bomb Cyclone' Paralyzes Central U.S., Bringing Snow, Floods And Dangerous Winds

 "All state offices will be closed today," South Dakota Gov. Kristi Noem announced, citing forecasters' warnings of intense winds.

-In Sioux Falls, the eponymous falls were raging Wednesday and Thursday, and floodwaters forced dozens of road closures.
-The city posted a video of the extensive flooding Thursday, urging people to stay away from the high waters.
+In Sioux Falls, S.D., the eponymous falls were raging Wednesday and Thursday, and floodwaters forced dozens of road closures.
+The city posted a video of the extensive flooding, urging people to stay away from the high waters.

 Here is a look at the flooding around Sioux Falls.
 Hundreds of our employees are out giving it their all to protect and help Sioux Falls.
 Please stay away from flooded areas, exercise patience and caution while traveling today. #onesiouxfalls pic.twitter.com/3fHf0YVBvX— City of Sioux Falls (@CitySiouxFalls) March 14, 2019

-Around midday, Sioux Falls' precipitation was expected to transition from rain to snow — which has already brought perilous conditions to the western portion of the state.
+Around midday, Sioux Falls' precipitation was expected to turn from rain to snow — which has already brought perilous conditions to the western part of the state.

-"Interstate 90 in western South Dakota is closed for more than 200 miles," South Dakota Public Broadcasting's Gary Ellenbolt reports from Aberdeen, in an update for NPR's Newscast unit.
+"Interstate 90 in western South Dakota is closed for more than 200 miles," South Dakota Public Broadcasting's Gary Ellenbolt reports for NPR from the city of Aberdeen.

 Ellenbolt also quoted Tony Mangan of the state's public safety department, who said, "I mean, if you don't have the snow in parts of the state, you have flooding in the southeast and south central parts.
 It's best, very honestly, to stay home."